LjupcheVasilev/reading-list-app/README.md

 - UI - did not spent too much time making the UI pretty
 - Separation of concerns - With more time I would separate all DB operations into separate files and use that
 - Tests - I would have liked to add more tests and possibly implement integration or e2e tests
+- Separate components - With more time I would have separated the components properly so they can be re-used across the app